cajhin/macos-style-workspaces/README.md

 Does not support multiple monitors (I prefer single large screens and could not test it).

+### Installation
+1. clone repo
+2. run in ./scripts: deploy.sh and reload.sh
+3. sign out and back in (only needed on initial install, not for updates)

 ## Why?
 I like the MacOS design better.
 In Gnome, i often lose/forget windows behind fullscreen apps.